The two WORST sexual experiences of my life had one very important thing in common, which was the inappropriate and poorly-timed use of biting.

 How To Be Amazing in Bed So She Comes Too

-In the meantime, please drop me a line to work with me one-on-one if you’re experiencing any upsetting issues in bed.
+Please drop me a line to work with me one-on-one if you’re experiencing any upsetting issues in bed.
 I’ve spent years helping men with premature ejaculation and erectile dysfunction get their power back and proceed with confidence in bed.
 Because no matter what problems you’re currently having, it’s POSSIBLE to have an amazing sex life.
 I promise.